 What are Ophthalmologists?

-While ophthalmologists study a wide swath of disorders, many will hone their practice to focusing on the identification and treatment of a few, in order to become better specialized in their work and to offer the best care for those conditions possible.
+While ophthalmologists study a wide swath of disorders, many will hone their practice to focus on the identification and treatment of a few, to become better specialized in their work, and to offer the best care for those conditions possible.
 An ophthalmologist who focuses on conditions like Advanced Macular Degeneration (AMD) may not be as practiced as one who chooses to focus on Glaucoma management, for example.

 In Ontario, ophthalmologists see patients by referral either from a health care physician or an optometrist.
 They operate out of private practices or community health settings such as hospitals and emergency rooms.